Carmy Berzatto: Character development

 For its part, the show demonstrates that the mad genius is entirely dispensable if other members of the crew have been fully trained and amply empowered.
-Much of Carmy's counterproductive season-three pursuit of a brittle sort of perfection seemingly stemmed from a mistaken belief that "if he can cook well enough, if he can be the best, then he can give the people he cares about what they need.
+Much of Carmy's counterproductive season 3 pursuit of a brittle sort of perfection seemingly stemmed from a mistaken belief that "if he can cook well enough, if he can be the best, then he can give the people he cares about what they need.
 And if he destroys himself in the process, then that only proves how much he loves them.
 Then, at least, he wouldn't feel like he failed them."
-The show has intentionally and repeatedly deconstructed Carmy's messiah complex and demolished his attempts at martyrdom, instead emphasizing "the absurdity, and damage, of the auteur theory of anything—greatness is never a solitary achievement."
+The show deconstructs Carmy's messiah complex, instead emphasizing "the absurdity, and damage, of the auteur theory of anything—greatness is never a solitary achievement."